The couple that plays together, stays together! Why not level up your connection with your spouse by developing one of these 101 hobbies for couples?

 - Karate.
-If Cobra Kai got you attempting to recreate the crane kick from the comfort of your living room, then why not take it to the next level and enroll in karate lessons?
+If those seasons of Cobra Kai got you attempting to recreate the crane kick from the comfort of your living room, then why not take it to the next level and enroll in karate lessons?

 - Pilates.
 If you’re wanting to increase your core strength and flexibility, Pilates could be the answer.

 - Racquetball.
 If you’re after a hobby that gets your heart beating faster, your bones stronger, your hand / eye coordination better and is a whole lot of fun, then you’ll want to try raquetball.

 - Squash.
 Although I include this one with trepidation because I have heard of more than one affair that started in a squash club.
 Strange but true.